aeternity/protocol/channels/OFF-CHAIN.md

 might have different results as the on-chain ones.

-Since there is no single source of truth, each participant considers their curren view of the chain to be the correct one.
+Since there is no single source of truth, each participant considers their current view of the chain to be the correct one.
 This is essential for the trustless environment.
 Every off-chain contract call is based on the top of the chain, as it is seen by each participant.
 This could cause some differences in local contracts executions.
 If those can not be resolved, participants can